tarantool/tarantool/doc/sphinx/dev_guide/box-protocol.rst

 The server begins the dialogue by sending a fixed-size (128 bytes) text greeting to the client.
 The first 64 bytes of the greeting contain server version.
-The second 44 bytes contain a base64-encoded random string, to use in authentification packet.
+The second 44 bytes contain a base64-encoded random string, to use in authentication packet.
 And it ends with 20 bytes of spaces.

 ================================================================================